Komal-Sharma03/ELU_ossfolio/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+- [ ] I was assigned to the issue before opening this PR
 - [ ] My branch is up to date with `main`
-- [ ] Code follows the project style guide
-- [ ] I have tested my changes locally
+- [ ] Code works locally and I have tested it
-- [ ] I have added/updated tests where applicable
+- [ ] No `console.log` left in `src/`
+- [ ] If schema changed — both `schema.sql` and a new migration file are included
-- [ ] I have updated relevant documentation
+- [ ] Docs updated if needed
 - [ ] PR title follows Conventional Commits format (`feat:`, `fix:`, `docs:`, etc.)
+- [ ] This PR description is written in my own words